adamspanier/CryptoConductor/docs/README.md

 #### Associate User Stories

+- As an **Associate**, I want to **view public project information** so I can **view scores of public projects**.
+  - _Acceptance Criteria:_
+    1. Ensure project dashboard exists
+    2. Display only publically available project scores

 - As an **Associate**, I want to **communicate with a leader** so I can **ask questions**.
   - _Acceptance Criteria:_
-    1. Ensure a generic communication interface is available
+    1. Ensure project dashboard is available
-    2. Display generic contact information with all non-authorized users
+    2. Display generic contact information

 ## Misuser Stories